Best Desk Booking Systems for Hybrid Work

 - It allows you to search for employees and will guide you to their exact location using a mobile phone app.
 It will also allow you to book additional resources like car parking

-- It also includes some quite sophisticated COVID safety measures including closing off desks to allow social distancing, timed entry to office restaurants, disk cleaning regimes and reducing capacity of meeting rooms.
+- It also includes some quite sophisticated safety measures aimed at limiting the spread of infectious diseases including closing off desks to allow social distancing, timed entry to office restaurants, disk cleaning regimes and reducing capacity of meeting rooms.

 - Office maps are integral to Nimway and are loaded by the vendor